Disability and Healthcare Fraud

 Disability and Healthcare Insurance Fraud Program

-Health insurance fraud is a significant problem for health insurance policyholders because it drains resources out of the system causing unnecessary premium increases.
-California Insurance Code Section 1872.85(a) provides funding for the Disability and Healthcare Fraud Program through annual special purpose assessment of twenty cents ($0.20) for each insured person in California who is covered by an individual or group insurance policy it issues.
-This funding supports criminal investigations statewide by the Fraud Division and prosecution by district attorneys of suspected fraud involving disability and healthcare.
+Health insurance fraud is a significant problem for health insurance policyholders because it drains resources out of the system causing otherwise unnecessary premium increases.
+California Insurance Code section 1872.85(a) provides funding for the Disability and Healthcare Fraud Program through an annual special purpose assessment to be determined by the Commissioner: not to exceed 20 cents ($0.20) for each insured person in California who is covered by an individual or group insurance policy it issues.
+This funding supports criminal investigations statewide by the Fraud Division and prosecution by district attorneys for suspected fraud involving disability and healthcare.

 District Attorneys' Disability and Healthcare Program

-In Fiscal Year 2012-13, six counties received funding totaling $1,712,000 through the Department’s Disability and Healthcare Insurance Fraud Grant Program.
-The district attorneys reported 149 investigations, 52 arrests, and 52 convictions, which also included a majority of Fraud Division arrests.
-Chargeable fraud amounted to $233,760,576 with $6,293,060 restitution ordered by the courts.
+In Fiscal Year 2021-22, 10 counties received funding totaling $6,081,000 through the Department's Disability and Healthcare Insurance Fraud Grant Program.
+The district attorneys reported 256 investigations and 36 arrests, which also included a majority of Fraud Division arrests.
+District attorneys prosecuted 116 cases involving 196 defendants with chargeable fraud totaling $925,940,880, which resulted in 37 convictions and $10,240,830 in restitution ordered by the courts.